Chippalrus/EungEungCommands/README.md

-# EungEung(응응)Commands Directory
+# (응응) EungEung Commands Directory
-- A directory list of commands avaliable for Quiescent application
+- A directory list of double percent sign (%%) commands avaliable for Quiescent streaming application for Chippalrus
 - Only avaliable to Mods on the channel

 ## Commands List